Twitter Rakes Romney And Sinema For Ted Lasso Cosplay

-Category: World Politics Hits: 2In the "What Fresh Hell Is This?" category, the winner is...
+Category: World Politics Hits: 9In the "What Fresh Hell Is This?" category, the winner is...
 Biscuits with the boss. pic.twitter.com/tKpiToDWE6 — Mitt Romney (@MittRomney) October 28, 2021 She’s one tough cookie. pic.twitter.com/VMzPiHk5YX — Mitt Romney (@MittRomney) October 28, 2021 I mean, I don't even have enough time left on this planet to list all the ways in which Mitt Romney is the polar opposite of Ted Lasso, but let's start with the fact that Lasso would never put his dog on the top of his car to drive on the highway for vacation.
 And, Sinema doesn't have nearly the depth of character as fictional Rebecca, nor the brains.
 If her mindset resembles anyone's on the show, it's NATE, who believes he's entitled to be the center of attention all the time, and holding all the power.
 Twitter was well and truly revolted, and some wondered if they'd accidentally taken acid.

 Read more https://crooksandliars.com/2021/10/mitt-romney-kyrsten-sinema